yufengwang/research-drafts/content/posts/proxy-and-reflect.md

 ```

-Array has no internal slots, historical reasons
+Array has no internal slots, for historical reasons